davidnet-net/apex/src/lib/legal/terms_of_service.md

 ## 4. Usercontent

 - You retain ownership and responsibility for any Usercontent you upload to the Service.
+- You retain ownership and responsibility for any Usercontent you create on Service.
-- By uploading or sharing Usercontent, you grant the Service the right to store, display, delete and moderate it solely to provide the Service.
+- By uploading, creating or sharing Usercontent, you grant the Service the right to store, display, delete and moderate it solely to provide the Service.
-- The Service is not responsible for Usercontent uploaded by you or other Users.
+- The Service is not responsible for Usercontent uploaded or created by you or other Users.
 - You are solely responsible for ensuring that your Usercontent does not violate laws or third-party rights.

 ---